opendatasoft/ods-documentation/source/look_and_feel/responsive-menus.rst

     of HTML and CSS code to be written and explained.
 You'll need working knowledge of both these technologies to understand the content of this page.

-    For basic customization needs, check out the :doc:`introduction to theme management for the portal <intro>`.
+    For basic customization needs, check out the :doc:`introduction to theme management for the portal <theme>`.

 One very common pattern in graphic design is to have the header menu hidden on small screens and replaced by a single